 - Payments received to date;

 - Total amount of lien after deducting credits & offsets;

 * For a full breakdown on how to fill out these sections, visit: How to File a Nevada Mechanics Lien.

 Lastly, the general contractor notice isn’t nearly as extensive as the other two notices.
 This simply requires some basic project information, along with the following statements:

 The provisions of N.R.S.
 108.245, a part of the mechanics’ and materialmen’s lien law of the State of Nevada, require, for your information and protection from hidden liens, that each person or other legal entity who supplies materials to or performs work on a construction project, other than the one who performs only labor, deliver to the owner a notice of the materials and equipment supplied or the work performed.
 You may receive these notices in connection with the construction project that you propose to undertake.

 Nevada preliminary notice timeline

 A Nevada Notice of Right to Lien can be filed at any time before recording a mechanics lien claim.
-However, this notice will only secure mechanics lien rights for labor or materials that were provided 31 days from when the notice is received.
+However, this notice will only secure mechanics lien rights for labor or materials that were provided 31 days from when the notice is received, and everything provided thereafter.
 So sending the notice within 31 days after the first date of furnishing is the best way to maximize your lien rights.